bobchen48/Writeups/Azure Fundamental AZ-900/README.md

 ## Final 3 Days leading up to Exam ##
 While I was reading on /AzureCertification subreddit that the exam was easy and required minimal prep work, I still wanted to make sure I was adequately prepared for it by my own accords.
 On Google Play I casually searched AZ-900 to see if I can find any last-minute pocket prep app.
 To my surprise, I saw a mobile application for AZ-900 practice questions.
 I went ahead and download it to go through the questions, ensuring I am able to apply the concepts I learned in my studies.

 On Exam Date, I went in confidently went in and knocked it out.
-Next Up, Aazure AI-900
+Next Up, Azure AI-900

 ## Afterthought ##
 While I do not have much to say about the exam itself, I will say my mind was more inquisitive when studying for it because I was attempting to connect my learning material to past work tickets that I solved or encountered even if it's not a straight one-to-one mapping.
 I found that connecting learning material to work experience really helped me be more inquisitive about what I am consuming.